platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 This opens an ssh tunnel to all the services for the application, and we can now use it to allow our local instance to communicate with them as if they too were local.
 To do that though, we'll need to configure some environmental variables similarly to how we did previously for Upsun.
-If you reopen the `config.yaml` file, you'll notice at the top that we make use of an environment variable named `$PLATFORM_RELATIONSHIPS` in order to retrieve information about services and their credentials. `upsun tunnel` provides us a method to generate that same data locally.
+If you reopen the `.environment` file, you'll notice at the top that we make use of an environment variable named `$PLATFORM_RELATIONSHIPS` in order to retrieve information about services and their credentials. `upsun tunnel` provides us a method to generate that same data locally:

 ```shell
 $ export PLATFORM_RELATIONSHIPS="$(upsun tunnel:info --encode)"